OffcierCia/ultimate-defi-research-base/README.md

 - [SCSGuard: Deep Scam Detection for Ethereum Smart Contracts](https://arxiv.org/pdf/2105.10426.pdf) - Experimental results manifest that SCSGuard achieves high accuracy (0.94), precision (0.96\%) and recall (0.98) for both Ponzi and Honeypot scams, and new Phishing smart contracts.

 - [Securing Cyber-Physical Systems Through Blockchain-Based Digital Twins and Threat Intelligence](https://arxiv.org/pdf/2105.08886.pdf) - This article focuses on securing CPSs by integrating Artificial Intelligence (AI) and blockchain for intelligent and trusted DTs.

+- [Vyper: A Security Comparison with Solidity Based on Common Vulnerabilities](https://arxiv.org/pdf/2003.07435.pdf) - This article focuses on well-known and commonly-encountered vulnerabilities in Solidity feature in Vyper’s development environment.

 ## Non-Fungible Token (NFT):